Skip to main content

 • rim (Reward System): Defines the judges and arbiter that score the final answer for quality and helpfulness.
 This score determines if a retry is needed.

-To add tools, enable persistence, or use a different agent, switch the config_path to a more advanced configuration like configs/examples/openai_agent.yaml and see the SDK Configuration reference for details.
+To add tools, enable persistence, or use a different agent, create your own config file based on the SDK quickstart template and see the SDK Configuration reference for details.

 Troubleshooting Checklist